A Discussion about Sources

 Obviously this is the most reliable source of information.
 They will be of the time.
 HALS has a good store.
 How much is kept or available at various libraries and museums is variable.

-A list of documents held at HALS will be appended to this article in due course, but note it only covers a search for ‘Almshouses’ so will not be exhaustive.
+A list of documents held at HALS has been appended to this article, but note it only covers a search for ‘Almshouses’ so will not be exhaustive.

 Official Documents.
 Land transfers, indentures, censuses, parish records and Guardians of the Poor records are examples of this.
 The Guardians of the Poor records deal more with parish relief and many almshouses are not included as they are regarded as private institutions rather than parish matters.
 One aspect where the two combine is whether or not parish relief can be provided for almshouse residents.
 The Gibbs almshouses at Elstree are an example.

 Drawings, postcards and other illustrations.
-Buckler produced drawings in around 1830; A. Whitford Anderson took photos round about 1900, postcards have been produced.
+Buckler produced drawings in around 1830.
+A. Whitford Anderson took photos round about 1900.
+Postcards have been produced.
 Not all list them as almshouses – often they are labelled something like ‘old cottages’ hence found almost by accident while looking for other information.
+Northchurch and Glad’s Cottage are examples.
 They are specially useful in showing how buildings have changed.
 Drawings and paintings have their uses but do depend on the skill and observation of the artists.

 Churches and graves.
 Epitaphs sometimes include details of charitable works.
 Some churches have benefactions boards which list gifts.
 The Monson and Rich almshouses at Broxbourne and Hoddesdon are examples.